-Lithium: This simple metal in pill form is highly effective at controlling mood swings (particularly highs) in bipolar disorder.
+Lithium (Eskalith, Lithobid): This simple metal in pill form is highly effective at controlling mood swings (particularly highs) in bipolar disorder.
 Lithium has been used for more than 60 years to treat bipolar disorder.
 Lithium can take weeks to work fully, making it better for long-term treatment than for acute hypomanic episodes.
 Blood levels of lithium and other laboratory tests (such as kidney and thyroid functioning) must be monitored periodically to avoid side effects.

 Because bipolar II disorder typically involves recurrent episodes, continuous and ongoing treatment with medicines is often recommended for relapse prevention.

 The causes of bipolar disorder are not well understood.
 It's not known if bipolar II disorder can be prevented entirely.